donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 Whenever possible, digital datasets must be added to the DAC immediately after acquisition.
 The digital datasets must contain all the scientifically relevant data that were obtained from the participants or samples under investigation.
 These datasets must also include files that are often considered auxiliary, such as log files containing behavioral or questionnaire data.
 Technical data that do not provide information about the correctness of the results, such as those related to some calibrations of the measurement device, should not be part of the DAC.

 In case of human data, the name of the files/folders in which a participant’s data are stored may not contain information that allows this participant to be identified in a direct way (e.g., by including the participant’s name as a part of the file/folder name).
 Instead, this file or folder name should contain a code that uniquely identifies the participant in the project.
-The naming scheme for file/folder names is described further down.

 The key that relates the participant identification code and the participant’s personal information (name, address, telephone number,…) may not be kept in the DAC.
 The DI centers determine where and on which medium this so-called _pseudonimization key_ is kept.